The Purple Ninja Editorial Philosophy?

-I have a Bachelor of Arts degree in English with a journalism minor, and a Certificate in Editing from the University of Washington.
-I’m a proud member of the Editorial Freelancers Association as well as ACES: The Society for Editing.
+I have a Bachelor of Arts degree in English with a journalism minor from Lipscomb University and a Certificate in Editing from the University of Washington.
+I’m a proud member of the Editorial Freelancers Association, ACES: The Society for Editing, the National Association for Independent Writers and Editors, and an approved partner member of the Alliance of Independent Authors.
 I have twenty years of professional writing, editing, and marketing experience.
-I’ve worked in a variety of industries including, non-profits focused on initiatives like tackling environmental issues, aiding our military personnel and their families, and working with troubled youth and battered women.
-I’ve worked with corporate communications departments, niche market publishers, digital marketing and branding agencies, entrepreneurs, and indie authors.
+I’ve worked with a variety of industries, including nonprofits focused on initiatives like tackling environmental issues, aiding our military personnel and their families, and working with troubled youth and battered women; corporate communications departments; niche market publishers; digital marketing and branding agencies; entrepreneurs; and my personal favorite—indie authors.

 I’m a voracious reader, which every great writer knows is essential for flexing those creative muscles.
-Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction and a good supernatural thriller.
-When I’m not helping clients or chauffeuring my mini ninja to school, soccer practices, and everywhere in between, I like to take a walk on the creative side and do a little fiction writing of my own.
+Right now, I’m devouring an excellent crime series, but I also enjoy historical fiction, a good supernatural thriller, and even a bit of romance.
+When I’m not helping clients or chauffeuring my mini ninja to school, mountain bike races, and everywhere in between, I like to take a walk on the creative side and do a little fiction writing of my own.
 No peeking—it’s not done yet!

-At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son takes to the pitch with his soccer team (I’m a proud mom, so don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.
+At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son shreds the trails with his mountain bike team (I’m a proud mom, so don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.

 Meet the Rest of the Ninjas